En Español (Spanish Version)

 Diagnosis of Eating Disorders

 During the initial evaluation, your doctor will ask about your symptoms and medical history, the amount of food you eat, and how you try to control your weight.

-Physical exam and tests—Your doctor will give you a physical exam and check your height and weight.
-If you have symptoms of
+- Give you a physical exam and check your height and weight.

 Diagnosis of a particular type of eating disorder is based on an evaluation of your symptoms using the criteria of the American Psychiatric Association’s

 Diagnostic and Statistical Manual of Mental Disorders

 - A mental health professional may perform a series of tests and evaluate you for other psychiatric conditions, such as

 anxiety disorders, which are common in people with eating disorders.